shashwatssp/ShhhDrop/README.md

 - Build command: `npm run build`
 - Publish directory: `dist`

-## How It Works

-1. Users create or join a secure chat room
-2. Messages are encrypted on the client-side before being sent to Firebase
-3. Only users with the correct decryption keys can read the messages
-4. No personal information is stored or required

 ## Security Considerations

 - All message content is encrypted using AES-256
 - No user tracking or logging of IP addresses
-- Messages can be set to expire after being read
 - No message content is stored on our servers in plain text

 ## Contributing